allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/300-change-cluster.en.md

 ```

-Let's re-write this part little bit to have another instance type by referring to the region value of the stack.
+Let’s re-write this part a little bit to have another instance type by referring to the region value of the stack.
+Paste the following code in the eks.Cluster creation section.
 Paste the following code in the eks.Cluster creation section.

 ```typescript